-Do you also find it hard to remember your investment successes – but your failures haunt you for ever?
+Do you also find it hard to remember your best investment – but your failures haunt you for ever?
 For the life of me I cannot remember what my best investment was.
-I can however easily say what my biggest mistake was.
+I can however easily say what my worst investment mistake was.

 This article is about exactly that, my worse investment ever and some tips on how you can avoid the same happening to you (see end of article).

 My other large mistake was the sofa retailer SCS Upholstery that went into administration after credit insurers cancelled its cover.
 You can read all about my experience with SCS in the article It’s never too late to sell.

 Very undervalued company

 In March 2006 I came across a very undervalued small company in the UK on one of the screens I use to find cheap investment ideas.

 - It had no debt

 - Cash was equal to 8% of market value